Proposal Prep and Submission (Pre-Award)

 A: eProp is a web-based proposal development tool that has replaced the paper FES and was created to assist faculty and research administrators in streamlining the pre-award process.
 This tool brings together elements of the FES, budget development and science pieces in one location on the web which can be accessed from WSU or home.
 It will allow budget development functionality directly on the form, including calculating the out-years; it will calculate F&A, including backing out exclusionary items from the base; and, it will eliminate the need to hand carry or fax the FES to various areas for signatures.

-A. Sponsored Projects Administration keeps this information current on their "Sponsored Program Administration Fact Sheet", which can be found on their "Essential Info" page.
+A. Sponsored Projects Administration keeps this information current on their "Sponsored Program Administration Fact Sheet", which can be found on here.

 A: The Division of Corporate and Foundation Relations (CFR) has these documents on file and provides copies upon request.